optimsoc/optimsoc/doc/user_guide/develop.rst

 This chapter gives you a quick introduction on how to setup your development environment, like editors and the revision control system, and how to contribute back to the OpTiMSoC project.

 We assumed in this whole tutorial that you are working on Linux.
-While it is certainly possible to use Windows or OS~X for development, we cannot provide help for those systems and you're on your own.
+While it is certainly possible to use Windows or macOS for development, we cannot provide help for those systems and you're on your own.

 Building Hardware
 =================